UoB-COMSM0166/2025-group-10/README.md

 - 15% ~750 words
 - Use case diagrams, user stories.
 Early stages design.
 Ideation process.
 How did you decide as a team what to develop?

-#### Stakeholder List
-- Internal: Owner, Developer, Marketing Team, Project Managers
-- External: Customers, Potential Customers, Public, App Stores, Competitors

-#### Epics
-1. Improve player engagement through challenging mechanics
-2. Enhance happiness for player

-#### User Stories
-- As a busy professional, I want to experience simple yet meaningful achievements so that I can feel happy and fulfilled, even during short breaks.
-- As a player, I want the game to provide a sense of accomplishment and offer multiple difficulty levels, so I can enjoy both relaxation and progressive challenges.
-- As a streamer, I want the game to be both challenging and entertaining, so that my viewers remain engaged and enjoy watching my gameplay.

 #### Ideation process
 In the early stages of our project, our team engaged in in-depth discussions to identify a meaningful direction for our game.
 We observed that in modern life, many people lead busy schedules and face various pressures from work, studies, or personal life.
 With this in mind, we aimed to create a game that is not only simple and easy to engage with, but also provides players with a sense of relaxation and accomplishment.